 Fatigue / low energy levels: I look at how fatigue impacts on what you do and what you would like to do.
 I will provide information and suggest strategies in order to best utilise your energy.
 This includes (but is not limited to) ideas for prioritising tasks, pacing activities, building rest breaks into your day.
 I will also consider adapting activities, and possibly ideas for equipment or changing your environment in order to reduce the amount of energy you needed to complete a task.

-Sleep: I will examine your sleep routine to identify factors to improve your sleep.
+Sleep: Difficulties may include problems falling asleep or staying asleep.
+I will examine your sleep routine to identify factors to improve your sleep.
 This can include education about good sleep behaviours, changes to your sleep environment and introducing new routines.
-Often stress and anxiety play a part in sleep disturbance, and we can explore ideas for managing this, if this is the case.
+Often stress and anxiety play a part in sleep disturbance, and complementary therapies can be extremely helpful.

 Hypnosis: I am trained in clinical hypnosis which is very effective at managing a number of the above symptoms, including breathlessness, pain, stress and anxiety.
 Please let me know if you would like to consider this as a treatment option.
 Where appropriate, I may suggest relaxation, mindfulness or hypnosis to help support any symptom management.